-Occupation: Fitness Professional at YPB with a Bachelors in Exercise Science from TAMUCC
+Occupation: Director of Operations at YPB with a Bachelors in Exercise Science from TAMUCC

 Certifications: Personal Trainer Certification with ACE (American College of Exercise), FAS – Functional Aging Specialist